jtcasablanca/workbench-example-agentic-rag/README.md

   <a href="https://forums.developer.nvidia.com/t/support-workbench-example-project-agentic-rag/303414" style="color: #76B900;">:rotating_light: Facing Issues?
 Let Us Know!</a>
 </p>

-## Overview
+## Introduction
 This is an [NVIDIA AI Workbench Project](https://docs.nvidia.com/ai-workbench/user-guide/latest/projects/projects.html#projects-structure) with a customizable search-based [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application with Gradio front end.
 The application uses an agentic approach to significantly improve results.

 * First, an LLM evaluates your query for relevance to the index and then appropriately routes it (to the DB or to search by [Tavily](https://tavily.com/))
   * Index relevant queries trigger a retrieval step followed by a grading step, followed by the generation step.
   * Index irrelevant questions go to web search which is then fed into the generation step.
-* All generated answers are evaluated for hallucination and for responsiveness, with "failing" answers (i.e. hallucinations or immaterial responses) run through the process again.
+* Second, all generated answers are checked for hallucination and relevance, with "failing" answers (i.e. hallucinations or immaterial responses) run through the process again.

 The diagram **below** shows this agentic flow.